You might be able to move a credit card balance from one balance transfer card to another, but it’s probably not the best way to manage debt.

 How do multiple balance transfers affect your credit score?

 Multiple balance transfers may impact your credit score differently.
 Some of these effects may be good, others less so.
 However, it’s hard to predict exactly how your credit score will change every time you apply for a new balance transfer card.
 These are the main ways a multiple balance transfer strategy could affect your credit score:

 - Hard inquiries: Every time you apply for a new credit card, a hard inquiry is recorded on your credit history.
-Hard inquiries account for 10% of your FICO score, with new inquiries lowering it anywhere from five to 10 points every time.
+New inquiries lower your score anywhere from five to 10 points each time.

-- Length of credit history: The age of your credit accounts makes up 15% of your FICO score.
+- Length of credit history: The age of your credit accounts makes up 15 percent of your FICO score.
 New credit lowers your average account age and the age of your newest account, both of which negatively impact your score.

 - Multiple payments: If approved, you’ll have a new credit account to keep track of.
-Payment history makes up 35% of your credit score, so if managing multiple accounts makes it harder for you to make payments on time, this could hurt your score significantly.
+Payment history makes up 35 percent of your credit score, so if managing multiple accounts makes it harder for you to make payments on time, this could hurt your score significantly.

 - Credit utilization ratio: Getting a new card increases your available credit while not necessarily increasing your overall debt.
-This means that you’ll have a lower credit utilization ratio, which is good, especially considering that it accounts for 30% of your overall FICO Score.
+This means you’ll have a lower credit utilization ratio, which is good, especially considering that it counts for 30 percent of your overall FICO score.

-Multiple balance transfers can be a hard way to pay off credit card debt.
+Multiple balance transfers can be a tricky way to pay off credit card debt.
 It may not be the best option for those who are already struggling financially or just looking for a way to stall paying off their balance.
 There are, however, some potential benefits to consider.
-It can be a smart way to save on interest if you’re committed to paying your debt as soon as possible.
+Signing up for a balance transfer card can be a smart way to save on interest if you’re committed to paying your debt as soon as possible.

-Keep in mind that multiple balance transfers can hurt your credit score but if you handle them responsibly, they may be the right financial decision for you.
+Keep in mind that multiple balance transfers can hurt your credit score, but if you handle them responsibly, it might be the right financial decision for you.